 The Safe Drinking Water Act regulations allow monitoring waivers to reduce or eliminate the monitoring requirements for asbestos, volatile organic chemicals and synthetic organic chemicals.
-Our system received a monitoring waiver for synthetic organic chemicals.
+Our system received a monitoring waiver synthetic organic chemicals.

-We at the Atlantic Highlands Water Department work hard to provide top quality water to every tap.
+We at Atlantic Highlands Water Department work hard to provide top quality water to every tap.
 We ask that all our customers help us protect our water sources, which are the heart of our community, our way of life and our children's future.
 Please call our office if you have questions.

 Lead: If present, elevated levels of lead can cause serious health problems, especially for pregnant women and young children.
 Lead in drinking water is primarily from materials and components associated with service lines and home plumbing.
 The Borough of Atlantic Highlands Water Department is responsible for providing high quality drinking water, but cannot control the variety of materials used in plumbing components.
 When your water has been sitting for several hours, you can minimize the potential for lead exposure by flushing your tap for 30 second to 2 minutes before using water for drinking and cooking.
 If you are concerned about lead in your water, you may wish to have your water tested.
-Information on lead in drinking water, testing methods, and steps you can take to minimize exposure is available from the Safe Drinking Water hotline or at http://www.epa.gov/safewater/lead.
+Information on lead in drinking water, testing methods, and steps you can take to minimize exposure is available from the Safe Drinking Water hotline or at http:www.epa.gov/safewater/lead.
+However, for those served by a lead service line, flushing times may vary based on the length of the service line and plumbing configuration in your home.
+If your home is set back further from the street a longer flushing time may be needed.
+To conserve water, other household water usage activities such as showering, washing clothes, and running the dishwasher are effective methods of flushing out water from a service line.
+To determine if you have a lead service line, please contact your drinking water utility.